Things to do in The Rocks

 An artwork at the entrance to the Museum of Contemporary Art

-This is definitely one of Sydney’s best museums and I always love that fact that it’s free, so you can just pop in whenever you’re in the area.
+This is definitely one of Sydney’s best museums and I always love the fact that it’s free, so you can just pop in whenever you’re in the area.

 The Museum of Contemporary Art is located at 140 George St in The Rocks, with entrances from George St or from Circular Quay.